 You should perform the same exercise for 6th string, as you did for 1st.

 If you take 1st, 3rd, 4th, 5th and 7th interval of natural minor scale, you get minor pentatonic scale.
 Notes of E minor pentatonic scale are E, G, A, B and D.

-Starting from E notes on 6th string, you get following diagrams:
+Starting from E notes on 6th string, you get the following diagrams:

 Practice those well.
-Both descending and ascending, in as much runs and combinations you can think of.
+Both descending and ascending, in as many runs and combinations as you can think of.
 They will become your basis for soloing later on.

 If we add those notes to the notes we have from before, you already have this:

-The notes rounded by yellow line are a connection between Em pentatonic and Em (on first string).
-You would be surprised with how much solo licks you can make only on these notes!!
+The notes rounded by the yellow line are a connection between Em pentatonic and Em (on first string).
+You would be surprised by how much solo licks you can make only on these notes!!

 If you go from E notes on 5th string, you get Em pentatonic with the following pattern:

-Dedicate your time in overcoming this and last position of this scale.
-Without getting this you won’t go through next step that easily.
+Dedicate your time to overcoming this and the last position of this scale.
+Without getting this you won’t go through the next step that easily.
 Anyway, if we put all those notes we know already together, it looks like this: